Platform acquisition with identified add-on targets and a defined buy-and-build plan.

 Institutional investors seeking direct access commit a minimum of $750,000 per deal.

-CapitalPad is a deal-by-deal private equity co-investment group focused on lower middle market acquisitions, a segment where pricing remains reasonable and institutional capital is less concentrated.
-Target transactions typically fall between $5M and $30M in enterprise value, with underlying companies generating $1M to $5M in EBITDA.
+CapitalPad is a deal-by-deal private equity co-investment group focused on investing in lower middle market acquisitions.
+Target transactions typically fall between $5M and $30M in enterprise value, with underlying companies generating $1M to $7M in EBITDA.

 Most deals fall into two categories: